ChromiaProject/management-console/README.md

 After dev branch has been built in the CI, open up the pipeline and start either `release-patch` or `release-minor` stage to create a release.

 Whenever a new command is added, removed or has changed behavior to the user, a minor release can be created.
-Any bugs or minor estetics that is useful to have for the user can be a patch release.
+Any bugs or minor aesthetics that is useful to have for the user can be a patch release.